Magnevist Lawsuits: MRI Contrast Side Effects

 The rare disorder could occur in those with kidney disease after receiving the Magnevist MRA or MRI with contrast, leading to tightening of the skin, fibrosis (or scarring) of internal organs, and possibly death.

-Magnevist lawsuits are being reviewed nationwide for those with kidney problems who suffered from this disabling disease after receiving the gadolinium contrast dye.
+Magnevist lawsuits were reviewed nationwide to pursue Bayer settlement benefits for those with kidney problems who suffer from this disabling disease after receiving the gadolinium contrast dye.

 Magnevist is manufacturered by Bayer Healthcare Pharmaceuticals.
 It was approved in 1988 by the FDA for use during MRI with contrast to allow the physician to distinguish blood vessels from nearby tissue.
 In 2006, warnings were issued by the FDA after a strong association between gadolinium contrast injections and NSF/NFD were idenified.